Hampton Classic 2021 ...

 The week culimnates with the $300,000 Hampton Classic Grand Prix, one of the most coveted titles in the sport.

 The Hampton Classic Horse Show is always a grand way to end the summer.
 Held in high regard by the horse community, famous for its Hamptons Celebrity sightings, and second to none in high end shopping boutiques, it earns its nickname The Classic.

 WHERE: Bridgehampton, NY (off Montauk Highway, Route 27 at 240 Snake Hollow Road), 65-acre showgrounds.

 Located near some of the most beautiful beaches on the East Coast, amidst the fashionable Hamptons summer scene.

 Free General Admission on Monday.
 LIHSSRD Competition only.
 Shops open;

 Seniors free: Tuesday – Thursday;

-Reserved Seats for Grand Prix Sunday: $35 per person for bucket seating in Sections A & E or $45 per person for bucket seating in Sections B, C, D.
+Reserved Seats for Grand Prix Sunday: $45 per person for bucket seating in all sections.

 Marty Bauman, Classic Communications: Phone: (508) 698-6810